Assessing Volatility With the Standard Deviation Indicator

-- decide on a specific window of observation (for example, 20 periods);
+- Decide on a specific window of observation (for example, 20 periods)

-- calculate the average (arithmetic mean) for prices over the course of the window;
+- Calculate the average (arithmetic mean) for prices over the course of the window

-- calculate how much price for each period deviates from the mean (that is, price – mean);
+- Calculate how much price for each period deviates from the mean (that is, price – mean)

-- square the deviation values from step 3;
+- Square the deviation values from step 3

-- sum the values from step 4;
+- Sum the values from step 4

-- divide by the number of periods to give the variance;
+- Divide by the number of periods to give the variance

-- take the square root of the variance to give the standard deviation.
+- Take the square root of the variance to give the standard deviation

-We can sum this all up with the standard deviation equation for N periods:
+We can sum this all up with the standard deviation equation for 'N' periods:

-= i=1N[x - x]2
+- = i=1N[x - x]2

-Where σ is the standard deviation, xis the price, and x is the mean of the price values.
+Where 'σ' is the standard deviation, x is the price, and x is the mean of the price values.
 This standard deviation formula is the method used by the indicator in MT4.
 The Standard Deviation indicator, therefore, looks at prices over a given number of periods and plots a histogram that represents the standard deviation for the window of observation.

 The window of observation is constantly moving as time progresses, the earliest data point being ousted by a new one each time we get a new price bar.
 This allows us to see at a glance how volatility has been changing with time for our instrument of choice.
 Furthermore, it also helps us to shape our expectations for the future of that instrument.

-Using the Standard Deviation Indicator in MT4
+Using the Standard Deviation Indicator in MetaTrader 4

 Bear in mind, that although it's designated here as a trend tool, it is one of the key volatility indicators in MT4.
 You can also see in the screenshot above the parameters that you are able to set.
-The default period is 20, and it is applied as default to Close (closing price of each bar).
+The default period is 20, and it is applied as default to 'Close' (closing price of each bar).
 A variety of other price values can be used, including open, high, low, or median.
-The default method is Simple, which refers to the averaging method.
+The default method is 'Simple', which refers to the averaging method.

 A number of other averaging methods are available, including exponential.
 As you can see, there are a large number of variations that you can play around with, but the default values are always a sensible place to start.
 Shown below is the Standard Deviation indicator added to an hourly USD/JPY chart.
 The Forex standard deviation values are shown by the green histogram plotted below the main price chart.